Keyboard shortcuts

 Hashing

-Hashing is a key capabilities of FsPulse.
+Hashing is a key capability of fsPulse.

-FsPulse uses the standard SHA2 (256) message-digest algorithm to compute digital fingerprints of file contents.
+fsPulse uses the standard SHA2 (256) message-digest algorithm to compute digital fingerprints of file contents.
 The intent of hashing is to enable the detection of changes to file content in cases where the modification date and file size have not changed.
 One example of a case where this might occur is bit rot (data decay).

 When configuring a scan in the web UI, you can enable hashing with these options: